Mastek Blog

 3) Test estimation is possible

-The ongoing challenge for delivery mangers is around estimating the necessary budget for testing.
+The ongoing challenge for delivery managers is around estimating the necessary budget for testing.
 Many take a rule-of-thumb that includes 20% of development costs, while some base it purely on the time available to deliver testing.
-Neither of these are sufficiently accurate or facilitators of high levels of quality.
+Neither of these is sufficiently accurate or facilitates high levels of quality.

 In Agile projects, testing must not be squeezed in at the end, either at the end of an iteration or of a release.
 In an effective cross-functional delivery team, testing specialists can make up to 40% of the team.
 This is because the testers are present throughout the delivery lifecycle providing feedback at every stage from requirements analysis through to release.